AP Physics 🔭

 Lab Grouping Game

-• There are 8 of you and 8 extra cards
+• There are 13 of you

 • Check whole class answer with Mr. Porter